argoproj-labs/hera/docs/user-guides/script-annotations.md

 > Note: `Artifact` annotations are only supported when used with the `RunnerScriptConstructor`.

 The feature is even more powerful for `Artifact`s.
-In Hera we are currently able to specify `Artifact`s in `inputs`, but the given path is not programmatically linked to the code within the function unless defined outside the scope of the
+In Hera we are able to specify `Artifact`s in `inputs`, but the given path is not programmatically linked to the code within the function unless defined outside the scope of the function:
-function:

 ```python
 @script(inputs=Artifact(name="my-artifact", path="/tmp/file"))